code0monkey1/a-b-testing-101/README.md

 _Well , not really if a lot of traffic is involved in the evaluation .
 For example , if for a button , we run an experiment in which we change it's color to  `yellow` and in another experiment running in parallel , we change the text to `nunito` , we will see , that on an average , what effect an individual experiment had on the metrics.
 And this is because , a  segment of the traffic would have seen just that 1 experiment change._

+> How do you make sure that a new feature released does not lower the quality of the software ?

+When you do Feature RollOuts with **Non-Inferiority tests** , you keep an eye on how the  feature you introduced affected your existing product experience.

+Eg : If we decide that we expect the _customer tickets to increase less than 2%_ after a specific feature rollout ... and we observe that the rise in customer tickets is below that percentage , we can then rest assured that the new feature introduced did not cause our product to be inferior to the existing version .

 ---
 #### # Hypothesis generation and measurement